ISO Certification in India: Everything About Certification

 5. Increases Market Competitiveness

-6. Facilitates International Expansion
+6. International Expansion Facilitated

-7. Encourages Continuous Improvement
+7. Promotes Continual Improvement

 Types of ISO Certifications Relevant to Indian Businesses